Can I Install Hardwood Flooring Myself in Vancouver BC?

 This is only a basic discussion of the steps involved.
 As it is difficult for a non-professional to execute a full installation correctly, it’s also good to take a look at a slightly different hardwood flooring product, engineered hardwood flooring.

-Engineered vs Solid Hardwood Flooring
+What is the Difference Between Engineered vs Solid Hardwood Flooring?

 Solid hardwood flooring your classic wooden floor composed of boards of hardwood.
 While a classic material with many advantages, installing it correctly requires solid preparation and know-how.
 Additionally, a floor made out of many planks of solid hardwood is more prone to warp, twist and expand overtime due to seasonal changes in temperature and humidity levels.

 However, due to its thickness the planks of the floor can be sanded and refinished many times over its lifespan, which can last decades.

 Engineered hardwood flooring is a composite flooring product made out of a thin layer of hardwood overtop of a plywood core.
 Engineered hardwood flooring has many advantages, particularly for someone interested in doing the installation themselves:

 Can be purchased in click-fit configurations which make installation easier

 Due to the plywood backing, doesn’t require a subfloor, and can be installed over concrete or underfloor heating